Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the mapping to the selected destination attribute.
 This button is only displayed if the checkbox of a mapping is selected.
 Alternatively, you can click directly a row in the list to edit the mapping to a destination attribute.
-  For detailed information, see [Edit the ETL attribute mappings](../Operation/01_ManageETLMappings.md#edit-the-etl-attribute-mappings).

 - ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to delete the selected mapping to the destination attribute.
 This button is only displayed if the checkbox of a mapping is selected.
-  For detailed information, see [Delete an ETL attribute mapping](../Operation/01_ManageAttributes.md#delete-an-etl-attribute-mapping).

 - [ADD TO SOURCE SET AND MAP]
   Click this button to add the selected destination attribute to the source attribute set and create a mapping.
 By default, the *Identity-mapping* extension is used to map the attributes.
 The button is only displayed if no mapping to the selected destination attribute already exists.